AccessiScan-XC475/AccessiScan-Website/README.md

 # AccessiScan Website - Improve Accessibility for your Projects!
-This project consists of two pices: 1) chrome extension and 2) core website.
+This project consists of three pieces: 1) chrome extension 2) core website and 3) a scanning api.
 This is the repository for the core website where users can learn about our project, connect with other users in a community board, and be referred to relevant resources of accessibility for websites.

-## How to Build
-In your terminal run:
-`npx create-next-app@latest`
+## Dev Docs
+### Requirements:
+- Golang 1.23
+- Node 22.9
+- [Air](https://github.com/air-verse/air) ``` go install github.com/air-verse/air@latest ```
+### Configure .env.local
+- Set the following variables
+    - ENVIRONMENT="dev"
+    - DB_NAME="AccessiScan-"
+    - MONGO_URI="mongodb_srv..." // get this full value from MongoDB website after selecting Golang as the driver
+### Running locally
+- Use the command ```npm run dev```.
+Lines starting with "[0]" are output from the frontend and lines starting with "[1]" are output from the backend